-Top 20 most expensive CSGO stickers in history | Dexerto.com
+Top 20 most expensive CSGO stickers in history - Dexerto

 Found in the EMS Katowice (2014) Legends capsule, the all-Danish roster of Team Dignitas replaced Nicolaj ‘Nico’ Jensen for René ‘cajunb’ Borg in time for EMS One and comprised a core who would go on to form the legendary Astralis squad.

-Pulled from a EMS Katowice (2014) Challengers capsule, the Australian VOX Eminor roster were led by none other than legendary player-turned-caster, Chad 'SPUNJ' Burchill.
+Pulled from an EMS Katowice (2014) Challengers capsule, the Australian VOX Eminor roster was led by none other than legendary player-turned-caster, Chad ‘SPUNJ’ Burchill.
 While the team crashed out in dead last, their sticker remains one of the most sought after in the game.

 Another one pulled from the EMS Katowice (2014) Challengers capsule, the Reason Gaming Holo is one that plenty seek to add to their collection.
 With the orange gradient and joystick outline in the middle of the logo, plenty crave to add this Holo to their collection.